'My degree has provided an incredible platform from which to launch my career...'

 As such, Romana has high expectations of where her experiences can take her in a career.

 ‘I hope to one day work for the Ministry of Health in New Zealand, and potentially the World Health Organisation or the United Nations.
-I would like to develop national level, and potentially international level health policies, ranging from immunisation to restricting fast food outlets and food advertising.’
+I would like to develop national level, and potentially international level health policies, ranging from immunisation to tackling gender and ethnic minority disparities.’

 Originally from Croatia, Romana enjoyed physical activities to reflect her studies in health, such as swimming, walking and going to the Rec Centre.
 She also enjoyed going to the local farmers market and visiting spots around Christchurch, as well as attending UC events.

-‘Our degree is public health based, not one-on-one clinical practice, so if you’ve got a lot of ambition and like to think long-term and with a bigger picture in mind then definitely give Health Sciences a go!
-There are so many ways to improve the health and wellbeing of people, and this degree provides an opportunity to do so on a large scale.’
+‘If you’ve got a lot of ambition then definitely give Health Sciences a go!
+There are so many ways to improve the health and well-being of people, and this degree provides an opportunity to do so on a large scale.’